Kevin Spacey's accuser describes the Oscar-winning actor as a 'slippery, snaky' predator to avoid

 “That’s not true at all,” the man said.

-Two decades later, the man said he has never overcome the shame he felt and cannot bring himself to view Spacey's films or TV shows.
+He said he never overcame the shame he felt from his encounters with Spacey and cannot bring himself to watch the actor's films or TV shows.

 “I can’t stand watching the man.
-It makes me feel sick,” the man said.
+It makes me feel sick,” he said.

 Credit: AP